-6 ways to get tickets for GHIBLI MUSEUM [Tips]
+6 Ways to Get Tickets for GHIBLI MUSEUM [Tips]

 Normal tickets (2.
 LAWSON tickets and 4.
 Loppi)

-For first and second way above, you are required to have Japanese language skill even to check out whether tickets are left or not.
+For the first and second way above, you are required to have Japanese language skill even to check out whether there are any tickets left or not.

+But here is the solution for you.
+If you follow the process down below, it would be easy even if you have no clue for Japanese!

 At first, visit the LAWSON official ticket purchase page.